 - A. After class: I will remain in the classroom after each class for all trailing questions, until or unless we are kicked out by another class. - B. Office: I can typically be found in my office before and after class.
 If this is not a convenient time, just let me know in class or by email and we can make an appointment with each other.
 You are welcome to drop in my office anytime, but it is best to confirm a specific time in advance.
 If you have a specific question, I recommend that you send me the question via email ahead of time.
-In this way, I can think about your question and offer my best assistance. - C. Email: Feel free to e-mail me anytime at tmpope@widener.edu.
-I will try to promptly answer any question as soon as possible. - D. TWEN: Whether you want to elaborate or clarify the required materials or class discussions, you can start a discussion thread on the TWEN site.
-You are encouraged to provide constructive comments within each other's threads.

-E. Lunch or Coffee: I have found that grabbing a quick lunch (or given the time of this class, coffee/tea) is a good way to get to know each other.
+In this way, I can think about your question and offer my best assistance. - C. Email: Feel free to e-mail me anytime at tpope01@hamline.edu.
+In urgent circumstances cc thadmpope@aol.com and thaddeus.pope@gmail.com.
+I will try to promptly answer any question as soon as possible. - D. TWEN: Whether you want to elaborate on or clarify the required materials or class discussions, you can start a discussion thread on the TWEN site.
+You are encouraged to provide constructive comments within each other's threads. - E. Lunch or Coffee: I have found that grabbing a quick lunch (or given the time of this class, coffee/tea) is a good way to get to know each other.
 If you and one or two other students want to share a bite/coffee/tea, please let me know.